 6. Activate Your 5% Interest Savings Account and Transfer Money Into It From Your Prepaid Debit Card.

-Once activated, transfer your money from your Insight Card into your savings account.
+Once activated, transfer your money from your Insight Card into your % interest savings account.
 That screen should look like this:

 7. Set Up An Automatic Transfer of $1 Every 2 Months Onto Your Insight Card In Order To Avoid Any Inactivity Fees.